fardeenhasib/ECEN-649-final-Project/README.md

-# Heart Disease Detection using Machine Learning¹[1]
+# Heart Disease Detection using Machine Learning

 This project aims to predict potential heart diseases in people using Machine Learning algorithms.
 The algorithms include K-Neighbors Classifier, Support Vector Classifier and Decision Tree Classifier.
 The dataset has been taken from [UCI Machine Learning Repository](^1^).